DS Penske

-DS Penske (formerly Dragon Racing) is an American auto racing team that is involved in many areas of motorsport.
-Dragon Racing was founded in 2007 by Jay Penske and Stephen J. Luczo.
+DS Penske (formerly Dragon Racing and Dragon/Penske) is an auto racing team that is involved in many areas of motorsport.
+The team is based in the United States, but once competed under a French license.
+DS Penske was founded in 2007 as Dragon Racing by Americans Jay Penske and Stephen J. Luczo.
 The team competed in the IndyCar Series from 2007 until 2014, and in 2014 Dragon Racing became one of the founding Formula E teams.
-It currently competes under the name DS Penske, having been known as Dragon / Penske Autosport between 2020 and 2022 and GEOX Dragon between 2014 and 2019.
+It currently competes under the name DS Penske, having been known as GEOX Dragon between 2014 and 2019 and Dragon / Penske Autosport between 2020 and 2022.

 Notable Dragon Racing drivers include Jérôme d'Ambrosio, Sébastien Bourdais, Loïc Duval, Ryan Briscoe, Paul Tracy and Tomas Scheckter.

 History

 Luczo Dragon Racing

 The team debuted as Luczo Dragon Racing in 2007.
-The team fielded a one-off entry at the 2007 Indianapolis 500 with driver Ryan Briscoe.
+The team fielded a one-off entry at the 2007 Indianapolis 500 with a Penske loanee driver Ryan Briscoe.
 Jay Penske and Stephen J. Luczo were co-owners.
 Briscoe qualified 7th and finished 5th at Indianapolis 500.
 The car was notable for being painted in a "retro" paint schemes to resemble Rick Mears' 1988 Indianapolis 500 winning car, with Symantec software as the lead sponsor.

 Luczo Dragon ran a six-race schedule in 2008 including the Indianapolis 500 with IndyCar veteran Tomas Scheckter, this time without support or cars from Penske Racing.
 While qualifying well, qualifying 3rd and leading numerous laps at the Indy 500 before being knocked out by mechanical trouble.

 The team expanded to a full-time entrant in 2009, fielding 2008 Indy Lights champion Raphael Matos.
 Matos and the Dragon Racing team went on to win the Rookie of Year honors in 2009 and scored multiple top-10 finishes.